vanzasetia/vanzasetia.site/src/blog/beginner-guides-for-applying-webmention/index.md

 - [Microformats Wiki](https://microformats.org/wiki/Main_Page)
 - [Barnaby Walters • Getting started with microformats2](https://waterpigs.co.uk/articles/getting-started-with-microformats2/)

+Then, you can send the mention through `https://webmention.io/[DOMAIN]/webmention`.

+You should change the `[DOMAIN]` to the domain of the website that you want to mention or the target URL.
+For example, if you want to send a mention to VanzaSetia.site, then you should send it through `https://webmention.io/vanzasetia.site/webmention`—[Hosted Webmention Service | The Webmention Endpoint for VanzaSetia.site](https://webmention.io/vanzasetia.site/webmention)'.

+You must know that `https://webmention.io/vanzasetia.site/webmention` and `https://webmention.io/vanzasetia.site/webmention/` are **different**.
+If you add a forward slash at the end of the URL, it will give you a "Not Found" page.

 ### Comment on a website

 The markup that I use to comment on one of my blog posts—[Better — Vanza Setia](https://vanzasetia.site/blog/better/)—is from my testing website.